JRaviLab/amRdata/README.md

 When reading exported tables, remember that BV-BRC accession IDs are distinguished by trailing zeroes!
-This means 1280.10 and 1280.100 are different genomes, but many programs will automatically truncate trailing zeroes without warning a user.
+This means 1280.10 and 1280.100 are different genomes, but many programs will automatically truncate trailing zeroes without warning the user.

 Parquet is a highly efficient, quick file format, and it also avoids this behavior!
 We recommend Parquet wherever possible, but as a